citizensadvice/capybara_accessible_selectors/README.md

 expect(page).to have_validation_errors do
-  field "Name", validation_error: "This is required" select "Gender", validation_error: "This is required" field "Age", validation_error: "Please choose a number less than 120"
+  field "Name", validation_error: "This is required" select "Gender", validation_error: "This is required" field "Age", validation_error: "Choose a number less than 120" radio_group "Radio questions", validation_error: "Select an option"

-  # The block methods correspond to the following selectors:
+  # You can use all the field selectors in the block
-  # field, radio_button, checkbox, select, file_field and combo_box
+  # checkbox datalist_input field file_field fillable_field radio_button select combo_box rich_text

+  # Additionally a "radio_group" selector will find all radios in a fieldset
+  # You can also use "within" and "within_fieldset" methods
 end
 ```